phillbush/tadepe/README.md

 Tadepe does not support Turkish and its two i-s.

-Lowercase Latin letters do not have ascenders (lower B, T and K resemble cyrillic minuscules, for example).
-Lowercase J and I do not have tittle (they are undotted).
+Lowercase Latin letters do not have ascenders (lowercase B/T/K resemble cyrillic minuscules, for example).
+Lowercase J/I do not have tittle (they are undotted).

 TODO:
 * Fix diacritics on uppercase letters